 In recent years in Japan, there have been cycles of ups and downs in the demand for human resources, such as periods of production slowdowns resulting in excess workforce, for instance, due to economic crises such as the Lehman Brothers collapse and natural disasters such as major earthquakes and heavy floods, followed by periods of economic recovery and production ramp-ups that result in a shortage of workers.

-In order to respond to makers’ needs that change with the external environment, the Group is making various proposals for the use of external personnel suited to the need of each maker, and is placing a priority on the securing of staff in order to realize these proposals.
+In order to respond to manufacturers’ needs that change with the external environment, the Group is making various proposals for the use of external personnel suited to the needs of each manufacturer, and is placing a priority on the securing of staff in order to realize these proposals.

-In addition to the Group’s global recruiting network, through the strengthening of company brand by various means including cooperation with local universities, the Group is simultaneously differentiating itself from its competitors as well as expanding recruitment numbers.
+In addition to the Group’s global recruiting network, through the strengthening of the company brand by various means, including cooperation with local universities, the Group is simultaneously differentiating itself from its competitors as well as expanding recruitment numbers.